TriForceX/BootstrapExtended/README.md

 # Custom Bootstrap Website Base
 https://websitebase.github.io

-Bootstrap base structure for websites with reusable parts of source code or functions mainly based on Bootstrap and another libraries.
+Base structure for websites with reusable parts of source code or functions mainly based on Bootstrap + PHP and another libraries.
 You can visit the website above for a running example.

 # Base
 - Standalone *(PHP 5.4+)*